 Homemade body wash with essential oils

-30-40 drops essential oils of your choice (I used 30 drops lavender and 10 drops eucalyptus)
+30-40 drops essential oils – I used 30 drops lavender & 10 drops eucalyptus (UK readers find it here)

 Pour the castile soap, carrier oil and honey in to a bowl and mix.
 Add your essential oils and mix thoroughly until everything is combined.
 Pour in to a bottle and you’re done.
 The ingredients do separate a bit so shake the bottle before each use.